King Sends Letter To Committee On Palestinians' Inalienable Rights, Says War On Gaza Must Stop

+His Majesty says values of all religions, shared human values categorically reject slaughter and terrorising of civilians King says Palestinian cause remains central cause for Jordan, noting that Jordanians will continue to stand with Palestinians

-Amman, Nov 28 (Petra) -- His Majesty King Abdullah has reiterated that the war on Gaza which has claimed thousands of innocent lives, including women, children, and the elderly must stop.
+AMMAN - His Majesty King Abdullah has reiterated that the war on Gaza, which has claimed thousands of innocent lives, including women, children and the elderly, must stop.

-In a letter sent to Chairman of the Committee on the Exercise of the Inalienable Rights of the Palestinian People Cheikh Niang to mark the International Day of Solidarity with the Palestinian People which falls on 29 November, King Abdullah said the values of all religions and shared human values categorically reject the slaughter and terrorising of civilians.
+In a letter sent to Chairman of the Committee on the Exercise of the Inalienable Rights of the Palestinian People Cheikh Niang to mark the International Day of Solidarity with the Palestinian People which falls on 29 November, King Abdullah said the values of all religions and shared human values categorically reject the slaughter and terrorising of civilians, according to a Royal Court statement.

 His Majesty added that the heinous Israeli aggression against Gaza and the illegal violations in the West Bank contradict humanitarian values and the right to life.